- chapter 3 Body

 But is it so unusual?

-In the introduction we asked, “How many computers in your house?”.
-Similarly you can ask how many computers on your body?
+In the introduction we asked, how many computers in your house?
+You might also ask, how many computers on your body?
 Empty your pockets, bag or whatever you carry with you normally.
 Count the computers.
-You will probably have a mobile phone, maybe a MP3 playermore up to date example – smart watch? online banking security card reader?, or USB memory stick and if you are a little more traditional a wristwatch.
+You will probably have a mobile phone, USB memory stick, or maybe a smart watch.
 If you carry a separate camera it too will have computers even if it is a film camera; a car key with remote locking has a computer to generate unique changing key sequences.
 Reach into your wallet and you will find smart chips and a magnetic stripe on each card.
-You may even have a hearing aid in your ear, or if you have heart problems a computer inside you in a pacemaker.
+You may even have a hearing aid in your ear, or if you have heart problems a computer inside you, in a pacemaker.
 How many computers?

 We are all cyborgs.